 There are 4 subcategories of mopeds and motorcycles.

-In both tests you must use:
+In both modules of the test, you must use:

 - the same subcategory as the licence you’re applying for

 - a vehicle with the same type of transmission (manual, automatic or semi-automatic)

 |Subcategory||Moped, tricycle or quad bike||Light motorcycle||Standard motorcycle||Unrestricted motorcycle|

 |Minimum age of rider||16||17||19||24|